-- An indirect structure refers to an investment structure where the investor purchases a pre-funded loan from a lending company – a loan originator.
+An indirect structure refers to an investment structure where the investor purchases a pre-funded loan from a lending company – a loan originator.
 Unlike the direct lending model, where three parties are involved (borrower - platform - lender), indirect lending involves an additional middleman – a loan originator.
 The loan originator lends money to the borrower and then refinances the loan by selling it to the investor via a platform or marketplace (borrower - loan originator - platform - lender).
-Explore more differences between the two lending structures and find out what it means for your investments in our indirect vs direct investment structure explainer.

 - Initial Coin Offering (ICO)

 - An initial coin offering (ICO), or an initialcurrency offering, is a fundraising method based on blockchain technology used primarily by start-ups.
 It’s a cryptocurrency equivalent to an initial public offering (IPO) – a company’s entry into the stock market.
 ICOs can serve two purposes: they primarily provide a source of funding for the start-up, but, unlike stocks, they can also present some utility for the coin buyer – e.g., in P2P lending, the possibility to reinvest the bought “tokens”.
 Several P2P lending sites have raised funds this way.
 However, since ICOs are little regulated, caution is advised.

 - An initial public offering (IPO) is a private company’s first sale of stock on the stock market to the general public (thus sometimes referred to as “going public”).
 After the IPO, its shares are traded freely in the open market.
 Companies can choose to transit from a private to a public company to realise gains from the investment (an “exit” strategy) or access a larger pool of investors and raise more capital.